samueleaton/cubbie/README.md

 This is an immutable operation and the newly modified state object will be added as the new state to the state history.

+You are essentially modifying a new state object that will become the new state—you are not modifying the "current state".

 Example

 ``` javascript